Invenietis/CK-ActivityMonitor/README.md

 }
 ```

 A monitor has a Topic that aims to describes what it is OR what it is currently doing.
 The constructor can initialize it `m = new ActivityMonitor("My topic");`
-and it can be changed by calling the `SetTopic( message )` method at any time.
+and it can be changed by calling the `SetTopic( "My new topic." )` method at any time.

 The topic is merely a log line with a special tag, sent when constructing the monitor or changing it.